netlify/pod-integrations-slackbot/.github/ISSUE_TEMPLATE/content-request.md

 ---
-name: Content Suggestion
+name: Content request
-about: Suggest an idea for the Developer Experience team
+about: Suggest an idea for this team
 title: ''
 labels: ''
-assignees: sdras
+assignees: ''

 ---

 ## Summary
-- Project Name: What is this about?
+- Project Name:
-- Asked by: `@who?`
+- Your name: `@who?`
-- Target launch date: `no promises, but when would you ideally have this by`
+- Target launch date: `no promises, but when ideally would this launch`

 ## What is it?
-Are you asking for support for a technical post, a twitch stream, an example repo?
-What is it about?
+A short description of what this project will be about.
+Is it a blog post?
+Repo?
+Twitch livestream?
+Not sure?

 ## What problem does it solve?
 Describe briefly what problem exists and what problems this project will address.